0xENDER/MySchoolProject/README.md

 # My School Project

-> **Note:** all the crossed-out text/information is still not in use or necessary at the current development stage!
+> **Note:** All the crossed-out text/information is not in use/necessary at the current development stage!

 **Student:** Adel Sbeh